-The Authority is required to:
+The Authority is required:

-- Make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this case, the responsible officer is the Chief Finance Officer. - Manage its affairs in order to generate an economic, efficient and effective use of resources and to safeguard its assets; and - Approve the Newham Pension Fund Accounts.
+- To make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this authority, that officer is the Director of Financial Sustainability. - To manage its affairs to secure economic, efficient and effective use of resources and to safeguard its assets; and - To approve the Newham Pension Fund Accounts.

-The Responsibilities of the Chief Finance Officer
+The Responsibilities of the Director of Financial Sustainability

-The Chief Finance Officer is ultimately responsible for the preparation of the Authority's Pension Fund Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ("the Code").
+The Director of Financial Sustainability is responsible for the preparation of the Authority's Pension Fund Accounts which, in terms of the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom is required to present fairly the financial position of the Pension Fund at the accounting date and its income and expenditure for the year ended 31 March 2019.

-In preparing the Pension Fund Accounts, the Chief Finance Officer has:
+In preparing the Pension Fund Accounts, the Director of Financial Sustainability has:

-- selected suitable accounting policies and applied them consistently; - made judgements and estimates that were reasonable and prudent; and - complied with the aforementioned Code of Practice.
+- Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent; and - Complied with the Code of Practice.

-The Chief Finance Officer has also:
+The Director of Financial Sustainability has also:

-- kept proper accounting records which were up to date; and - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Kept proper accounting records which were up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.

-In accordance with the Accounts and Audit (England) Regulations 2015, I certify that the accounts gives a true and fair view of the financial position of the Fund at 31st March 2018 and its income and expenditure for the year ended 31st March 2018.
+In accordance with the Accounts and Audit Regulations 2016, I certify that the Accounts set out on pages 40 to 72 of the Annual Pension Report present a true and fair view of the financial position of the Fund at 31st March 2019 and its income and expenditure for the year ended 31st March 2019.